Tomer Sisley: Early and personal life

-Born in West Berlin, West Germany, to Israeli-born parents who had relocated for his father's job as a research scientist in dermatology.
+Tomer was born in West Berlin, West Germany, to Israeli-born parents who had relocated because of his father's job as a research scientist in dermatology.
 His mother is also a dermatologist.
 His parents met as schoolmates in Ramat Gan, Israel, and were childhood sweethearts.
 His father's family has roots in Lithuania and today's Belarus, while his mother is of Yemenite descent.

 His parents separated when he was five years old.
 At age nine, he left Berlin to live with his father Joseph Sisley in southern France, where his father was offered a position.
 He is fluent in German, Hebrew, French, and English.
 He attended an English-speaking school, and then attended the bi-lingual Centre international de Valbonne in Sophia Antipolis near Nice, France.

 Sisley resides in Paris with his family.
 He is an avid horse rider, as well as practitioner of Krav Maga, jiujitsu and boxing.
 He is a licensed helicopter pilot, and has described himself as "skydiving, paragliding, and extreme skiing fan".